 Thunderclap – #MindMay8 2018

 Last year we encouraged Leeds residents to take part in #MindMay8 Thunderclap, to raise awareness of the support available to young people for their mental health an wellbeing.
-Further information about this can be found on the following link https://www.leedsccg.nhs.uk/news/local-sports-legend-encourages-leeds-residents-to-take-part-in-mindmay8-thunderclap/
+Further information about the Thunderclap can be found on the following link https://www.leedsccg.nhs.uk/news/local-sports-legend-encourages-leeds-residents-to-take-part-in-mindmay8-thunderclap/

 For media enquiries please contact: